Ken Adelman on Reagan at Reykjavik

 Government Expertise.
 Adelman began working for the government in 1969 at the U.S. Department of Commerce, and then served in the Office of Economic Opportunity with a very young Donald Rumsfeld and even younger, 28-year-old Dick Cheney.
 From 1975 to 1977, he was an assistant to U.S. Secretary of Defense Donald Rumsfeld.
 Adelman became a U.S. Ambassador to the United Nations and then Arms Control Director for President Reagan, accompanying him on three superpower summits with Soviet leader Mikhail Gorbachev.
 He served on the Defense Policy Board during the George W. Bush Administration and the Board of the National Center for Counter-Terrorism during the Barak Obama Administration.

-Ken was also national editor of Washingtonian magazine for 20 years, wrote six books and hundreds of articles, and appeared frequently on television and radio as a policy expert.
+Ken, who has a both Master’s degree and Doctorate degree from Georgetown University, was also national editor of Washingtonian magazine for 20 years, wrote five books and hundreds of articles, and appeared frequently on television and radio as a policy expert.
 Ken, alongside his wife Carol, also teaches executive leadership through the wisdom of William Shakespeare with their firm, Movers & Shakespeares.

 Africa, Adventure, and Education.
 The Adelmans lived in Africa from 1972–1975, when Ken translated for Muhammad Ali during the 1974 “Rumble in the Jungle” heavyweight championship fight.
 He was a member of the Zaire River Expedition in 1975, venturing down the Congo River on the 100th anniversary of Sir Henry Morton Stanley’s legendary exploration.